 - Conflict resolution counseling

-Unfortunately, many serious consequences can result if a juvenile court judge determines that your child committed a delinquent act.
-Depending on the circumstances of the case, these consequences may include:
+Unfortunately, many serious ramifications can result if a juvenile court judge determines that your child committed a delinquent act.
+Also, depending on the circumstances of the case, these negative consequences may include:

-- Placement on a law enforcement DNA database
+- Placement in a law enforcement DNA database

 - Loss of driving privileges